-UK public underestimating sugar levels in popular drinksApril 18th, 2012 in Health
+UK public underestimating sugar levels in popular drinksApril 18, 2012 in Medicine & Health / Health

 (Medical Xpress) -- People in the UK are significantly misjudging the amount of sugar in popular drinks, particularly those perceived as healthy options according to research revealed today by the University of Glasgow.

 2,005 people from across the UK were asked to estimate how many teaspoons of sugar were in some of the UKs most popular drinks.
 Whilst people generally slightly overestimated the amount of sugar in carbonated drinks, they significantly underestimated the sugar levels in a milkshake, a smoothie, an energy drink and a variety of fruit juices by nearly 18 teaspoons for one popular pomegranate juice drink [see graph and chart below for further detail].